k-buffum/Dog_MeetUp/README.md

 * Graph does not display number of small, medium, and large dogs
 * Map search does not include most dog parks
 * Database does not clear data from previous day, resulting in skewed data on the graph
-* If a user selects the number of dogs on the Settings page before they select a location the page hangs